There are 4 structures of sentence that we have to know. They are simple sentence, compound sentence, complex sentence and compound-complex sentence.

 4. Compound-complex sentences:

-A compound-complex sentence is made from two independent clauses and one or more dependent clauses.
+sentence is made from two independent clauses and one or more dependent

 examples:

-• independent clause: "I haven't found anyone to go with"
+- independent clause: "I haven't found anyone to go

 * * * * * * * * * *